Warkanlock/tooler/README.md

 - [ ] File creation with example content
 - [ ] Customize commands (not only for creation)
 - [ ] More tests

-> Written and maintained by Warkanlock as PoC